joezuntz/cosmosis-doc/reference/standard_library/smail.rst

    * - z_edges
      - real 1d
      - None
-     - "Manually specified redshift bin edges.
+     - Manually specified redshift bin edges.
 If nbin - 1 values passed, these are the bounds of photometric selection for those nbin bins.
-If 2 values are passed, they specify a minimum and maximum redshift between which galaxies are divided into equal number samples. "
+If 2 values are passed, they specify a minimum and maximum redshift between which galaxies are divided into equal number samples.